allanand/final3/README.md

 Project Statement:
 For my final project, I decided to create a resource site for my club (The MSU Smash Ultimate Club).
 This site is managed through Gatsby and Yarn.
 I wanted my site to include 3 data resourses being: Start.gg Api (to collect tournament results), Leaflet Api (to map out the location of our events), and Supabase (to show projected ranking of top players for the season).
 However, having 3 data resources would become a huge hassel, so I decided to narrow it down to two being Start.gg and Leaflet.
 I also used the Bootstrap framework to make any aesthetic changes.
+I added my Wireframe-comp as a folder called "Preproduction"

 My Work:
 1. https://github.com/allanand/final3